auth0/nextjs-auth0/EXAMPLES.md

 import { getAccessToken, withApiAuthRequired } from '@auth0/nextjs-auth0';

 export default withApiAuthRequired(async function products(req, res) {
+  // If your Access Token is expired and you have a Refresh Token
-  const { accessToken } = await getAccessToken(req, res, {
+  // `getAccessToken` will fetch you a new one using the `refresh_token` grant const { accessToken } = await getAccessToken(req, res, {
     scopes: ['read:products']
   });